Water Pressure Regulators – Uses, Installation, and Troubleshooting

 One way to keep tabs on your water pressure (without constantly running outside to test it) is with a smart water leak detection system.
-The Flo by Moen leak detection system keeps tabs on your home’s water pressure and temperature, and flow 24/7, sending your phone an alert and shutting off your water main if anything ever looks suspicious.
+The Flo by Moen Smart Water Shutoff keeps tabs on your home’s water pressure and flow 24/7, sending your phone an alert and shutting off your water main if anything ever looks suspicious.

 Leak detection systems and PRVs work together.
 One helps you avoid catastrophe, while the other will control for the mildest fluctuations in pressure.
 Here’s why you may want to invest in both:

 To Reduce the Chances of Leaks and Pipe Bursts

 Ignore high water pressure long enough, you’re on the road to burst pipes and damaged appliances, which will set you back thousands of dollars.

 Over time, high water pressure creates small pinhole leaks in your plumbing system.
 And while these don’t seem catastrophic in the short term, they actually build over time, eventually causing costly damage.

 Some particularly sensitive spots are the inlet valves that bring water from your pipes to your appliances.
 The connecting joints there are fragile, and high pressure easily leads to pipe bursts.
 Not something you want to deal with.

 Your fixtures will be happier, healthier and last longer if your home maintains the appropriate water pressure.

 To conserve water and save money on utility bills